andreypopp/validated/README.md

       // just report an error, context information such as line/column
       // numbers will be injected automatically
-      context.error('Expected an array of length 2 but got: ' + value.length)
+      throw context.error('Expected an array of length 2 but got: ' + value.length)
     }

     // construct a Point object, do whatever you want here